KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 4) **No_Line**
 ```
-    This label has to be the last structural unit of a desctiption file or it should be followed by another label.
-If this label is presented, there will not be a line on graph (just dots).
+    This label has to be the last structural unit of a desctiption file or has to be followed by another label.

+    If No_Line label is presented, there will be no a line on graph (just dots).

     No_Line label is optional.